jannom-cm/cm-test/README.md

 Probably some components newer version(s) would work with my project here aswell.

 After you have pulled the source from current repo, take a look at the parameters configuration-file "terraform/variables.tf".
-In there, you should set your desired:
+In there, you should set your desired :
      1) Azure resource group (terraform will create it aswell),
      2) resource group location
      3) VM-name